Hugh Downs (1921-2020)

-Chairman, National Space Society Board of Governors
+Chairman Emeritus, National Space Society Board of Governors

-Hugh Downs is retired from his role as one of the most familiar American television figures in the history of the medium.
-He is Chairman of the Board of the United States Committee for UNICEF, Trustee of the Menninger Foundation, and has served as a member of the NASA Advisory Council.
+Hugh Downs retired from his role as one of the most familiar American television figures in the history of the medium.
+He was Chairman of the Board of the United States Committee for UNICEF, Trustee of the Menninger Foundation, and has served as a member of the NASA Advisory Council.

 Mr. Downs was born in Akron, Ohio.
 He began his broadcasting career as a radio announcer in Lima, Ohio at the age of 18.
 After serving in the U.S. Army, he joined NBC in Chicago as a staff announcer, and joined the Home show on that network in New York in 1954.
 From 1956-57, Mr. Downs was the announcer for NBC’s Caesar’s Hour.

 In July 1957, he helped launch The Tonight Show with Jack Paar and stayed with the late-night series for five years.
 In August 1958, Mr. Downs became host of the daytime game series Concentration, a role he continued when he began his Today show appearances.

 Mr. Downs lectured throughout the country on a wide range of subjects, including the quality of life, energy, the role of the communicator in environmental concerns, the exploration of space, and aging in America.
 For this work, Mr. Downs received multiple Emmy Awards and nominations.

 Mr. Downs attended Bluffton (Ohio) College, Wayne University (now Wayne State), and Columbia University, and held a post-Masters degree in gerontology from Hunter College of the City University of New York.
 In 1994, Hunter College awarded him an honorary Doctorate of Fine Arts.
 He has also received honorary doctoral degrees from St. John’s University, the University of Maryland, and Daniel Webster College in Nashua, New Hampshire, among others.